One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 This is a simple scam but probably the most common all around the world.
 Sellers almost always try to overcharge tourists.
 They assume that we don’t know the going price so they try to pull one over on us.
 Oftentimes they are successful.

 You can be overcharged for almost anything including bus tickets, restaurant meals, taxi rides, street food, clothes, etc. Even something as simple as a cup of juice.
-Maybe the going rate is $1 and the seller tries to charge $2 just because you’re a tourist.
+For example, maybe the going rate for a piece of street food is $1 and the seller tries to charge $2 just because you’re a tourist.

 The best things you can do are ask what others are paying, shop around, and negotiate hard.
 If I see that I am being overcharged, and I have an alternative option, I walk away and take my business elsewhere.
 Sometimes, as a solo traveler, you just have to pay a higher rate, unfortunately.
 Tourist pricing exists everywhere.